Ğazı II Giray: Early life

-Ğazı Giray remained in the Caucasus at the head of a small force.
-In the winter of 1579, Ğazı Giray distinguished himself during a surprise attack on a Safavid encampment in Gence.
-The Ottoman sultan rewarded him for this action with 50,000 akçes.
-In the spring of 1581, Ğazı Giray suffered a defeat in the vicinity of Shemakha and was taken prisoner.
-After refusing numerous proposals of collaboration he was imprisoned in the Alamut Castle.
-He managed to escape after he was transferred to Tabriz, joining Özdemiroğlu Osman Pasha in Erzurum.
+He managed to escape after he was transferred to Tabriz, crossing the border disguised as a dervish.
+He rejoined Özdemiroğlu Osman Pasha in Erzurum, who gave him the command over all of the Tatar and Circassia forces in his army.
+These troops, together with the Ottomans, were then ordered the advance to Tabriz, leading to the Capture of Tabriz (1585).

 He continued his participation in the campaign until the death of Osman Pasha on 30 November 1585.
 He then traveled to Constantinople where he was granted the salyane of Yambol where he continued to live until 1588.
 That year he received news that he was appointed khan in place of his brother İslâm II Giray.
 The Ottomans chose Ğazı Giray due to his familiarity with the inner workings of the empire and his experience in military affairs.
 Upon his arrival, his authority was not disputed by the Crimean tribal aristocracy.